tucker-m/pact-ruby/README.md

 in it with the `:{}` syntax, with a parameter name between the brackets.

-The hash gives the default values for those parameters, which are used when the test runs against your mock service provider.
-When running this test against our mock service provider, that `Pact.provider_param` will say `"string with some foo and bar"`.
+The hash gives the default values for those parameters, which are used when the test runs against the mock service provider.
+When running this test against the mock service provider, that `Pact.provider_param` will say `"string with some foo and bar"`.

 ### Changing parameter values in the provider state